Azure/bicep/README.md

 **What happens to my existing ARM Template investments?**
 One of our goals is to make the transition from ARM Templates to Bicep as easy as possible.
 The Bicep CLI supports a `decompile` command to generate Bicep code from an ARM template.
 Please see [Decompiling an ARM Template](https://github.com/Azure/bicep/blob/main/docs/decompiling.md) for usage information.

+Note that while we want to make it easy to transition to Bicep, we will continue to support the underlying ARM Template JSON language.
+As mentioned in [What is Bicep?](#what-is-bicep), ARM Template JSON remains the wire format that will be sent to Azure to carry out a deployment.

 ## Reference

 * [Complete language spec](./docs/spec/bicep.md)